TFDuesing/packer-templates/README.markdown

 	$ cd packer-templates/<desired template directory>
 	$ packer build template.json

 Once the build is complete, Packer will output a Vagrant .box file in the current working directory.
-You can add this box to your Vagrant installation with `vagrant box add <name> </path/to/.box file>`.
+You can add this box to your Vagrant installation with `vagrant box add --name <name-of-box> </path/to/.box file>`.

 Helpful Documentation